rcarrata/rcarrata.github.io/_posts/2022-04-22-ocp4-azure-ipi-private-2.md

 We will benefit from this Azure Firewall, that will act as a WAF, filtering and controlling all the traffic that comes from our cluster (or goes into).

-Another feature that we can benefit is the URL filtering, blacklisting certain URLs/IP ranges, and also is capable even of act as IDPS and/or adding TLS inspection.
-Cool isn't?
+Another feature that we can benefit from is the URL filtering, blacklisting certain URLs/IP ranges, and it is also capable of acting as IDPS and/or adding TLS inspection.
+Cool, isn't it?

-The Azure Firewall lives in their own Subnet, defined as Hub in the Hub-Spoke architecture that is detailed in the step before.
+The Azure Firewall lives in its own Subnet, defined as Hub in the Hub-Spoke architecture that is detailed in the previous step.

 [![](/images/azurefw0_4.png "azurefw0_4.png")]({{site.url}}/images/azurefw0_4.png)